John Lacey (rugby union)

 John Lacey is a former Ireland A and Ireland Sevens rugby union international and current rugby union referee.
 As a player, Lacey spent most of career with Shannon in the All-Ireland League.
 He also represented Munster.
 As an international referee he has taken charge of matches in the Six Nations Championship, the Rugby Championship and the Rugby World Cup.
 He also refereed the 2013 Pro12 Grand Final and the 2015–16 and 2016–17 European Rugby Challenge Cup finals.

-Early years
+Early life

-Between 1986 and 1991 Lacey attended Abbey CBS in Tipperary where he studied for his Leaving Certificate.
+Between 1986 and 1991, Lacey attended Abbey CBS in Tipperary where he studied for his Leaving Certificate.
 His classmates included Alan Quinlan.
-Between 1991 and 1993 he attended the Dublin Institute of Technology where he gained a diploma in hotel and catering management.
-Between 1993 and 1994 he gained a diploma in travel and tourism.
+Between 1991 and 1993, he attended the Dublin Institute of Technology where he gained a diploma in hotel and catering management.
+Between 1993 and 1994, he gained a diploma in travel and tourism.